Project A Part II: Box office

 The film was released in the Philippines by Asia Films Exchange as Super Fighter on 3 December 1987.

 Reception

 Rotten Tomatoes, a review aggregator, reports that 71% of seven surveyed critics gave the film a positive review; the average rating was 6.5/10.
 David Beamish of DVDactive rated it 6/10 stars and recommended it to fans of the first film.
-J. Doyle Wallis of DVD Talk rated it 3.5/5 stars and called it "one of the better films in his resume, just not up to the likes of the original film that preceded it."
+J. Doyle Wallis of DVD Talk rated it 3.5/5 stars and called it one of the better films in his career.
 Mike Pinsky of DVD Verdict called it a "time filler" for Chan that does not live up to the previous film.